DanilaFe/abcs/assignments/assignment2.md

 1. Condition requirements (non-boolean condition, missing condition)

 2. Correct evaluation (branch to if branch on true condition, branch to else on false condition)

+This test covers the if/else/while/do-while parsing, as well as the corresponding lines in the interpreter.
+These are lines that haven't been covered before, at all.
+This test thoroughly covers all non-error handling sections of relevant code.

 __Input__: